VishLeap21/Sparkfun-DataLogger-IMU-Streaming/README.md

 For Laptop:
 - Python 3.6+
+- Run a fresh new instance for each sensor to connect to
-- Specify Port to be used
+- Specify Port to be used in command line